 Runbook Debugging Features

-IQ Ops provides many features that make it easier to troubleshoot runbooks, understand execution flow, and identify issues.
+An automated workflow that executes a series of steps or tasks in response to a triggered event, such as the detection of anomalous behavior generating an incident, a lifecycle event, or a manually executed runbook., understand execution flow, and identify issues.
 Use these features when you need to debug failed runbook executions, trace execution paths, or diagnose configuration problems.
 These features make it easier to enable and disable debug, provide clearer visual indicators, and offer more readable debug output.

 Debug Configuration Dialog

-The Runbook Editor toolbar includes a debug configuration tool that opens a dialog for managing debug settings across all nodes in your runbook.
-This dialog makes it easier to enable or disable debug on multiple nodes at once, rather than configuring each node individually.
+The Runbook Editor toolbar includes a debug configuration tool that opens a dialog for managing debug settings across all nodes

 Using the Debug Configuration Dialog